Dottie-Doutre/Unit_11_Assignment_Dottie-Doutre/README.md

 ## Assigment Summary:

-For this assignment we are tasked with building and evaluate several machine learning mdels to predict credit risks using data from peer-to-peer lending services.
+For this assignment we are tasked with building and evaluating several machine learning mdels to predict credit risks using data from peer-to-peer lending services data.

 Credit risk is seen inherently as an imbalanced classification problem (the number of good loans is much larger than the number of at-risk loans).

-To counter this issue we employ different techniques for training and evaluating models with imbalanced classes.
+To counter this issue, we employ different techniques for training and evaluating models with imbalanced classes.

 This is done utilising the following techniques: